extremenetworks/Integrations/CheckPoint/README.md

 * Check Point: GAIA R80.10

 ## Distributed IPS solutions
-Check Point does inform Extreme Control (part of Management Center) and the threat is quarantined.
+Check Point does inform Extreme Control (part of ExtremeCloud IQ - Site Engine) and the threat is quarantined.
 Syslog message is used for this communication.

 [Details & How-To](dips/README.md)